Dunedan/mbp-2016-linux/README.md

 Putting the MacBook Pro into suspend mode works, but it doesn't wake up again.

-## Temperature & fan sensors

-Work out of the box.
+## System Management Controller

+The System Management Controller is responsible for interactions with sensors, fans and keyboard backlight.

+Fans, temperature and voltage sensors work out of the box using the `applesmc` kernel module, while accelerometer, ambient light sensors and keyboard backlight don't work yet.
+For these non-working parts, the SMC keys `applesmc` expects aren't available.

 ## Thunderbolt